Aquatic Invasive Species

 Curly-leaf Pondweed

-Below is a map of the Curly-leaf pondweed (CLP) areas that the MN DNR has permitted for treatment of public waters in 2023.
-Our service provider, Lake Management Inc. applied herbicide for CLP on Thursday, May 25, 2023.
-The total approved treatment area was 30.9 acres.
+Below is a map of the Curly-leaf pondweed (CLP) areas that the MN DNR had permitted for treatment of public waters in both 2023 and 2024.
+Our service provider, Lake Management Inc. applied herbicide for CLP on Wednesday, April 24, 2024.
+The total approved treatment area is up to 31 acres.

-There are no restrictions on water use as a result of the treatment (e.g. swimming, lawn watering).
+There are no restrictions on water use as a result of the treatment (e.g. swimming, lawn watering unless your shoreline is directly affected).
 Maintaining a no-wake is recommended in the orange floating marker treatment areas for 24 to ideally 48 hours to maximize herbicide contact time.

 Eurasian watermilfoil Update